-The foundation does not declare a mission statement, nor any particular focus of its giving.
-In fact, it purposefully leaves the door wide open, stating that it “does not establish funding priorities on an annual basis, but rather supports worthwhile activities for which an organization has made a compelling case to receive funding.”
+The foundation does not declare a mission statement or a particular funding focus.
+In fact, it is intentionally vague in this respect, stating that it “does not establish funding priorities on an annual basis, but rather supports worthwhile activities for which an organization has made a compelling case to receive funding.”

 Dreyfus grants range from ones $1,000 to $10,000.
 A key element of grantseekers “compelling case” should be to establish why support from The Max and Victoria Dreyfus Foundation will make a big difference.
-The foundation is also open-minded about how its funds could be used, and will provide general operating support and contribute to capital campaigns in addition to giving program support—to organizations anywhere in the U.S., so long as they're a 501(c)(3).
+The foundation is also open-minded about how its funds could be used and will provide general operating support and contribute to capital campaigns in addition to giving program support—to organizations anywhere in the U.S., so long as they are a 501(c)(3).
 Past journalism grantees include National Public Radio, the Connecticut Radio Information System, The Massachusetts Review, and WETA, among others.

 The Max and Victoria Dreyfus Foundation has an open application process with two deadlines, May and November.
 New grantseekers should check out the foundation’s application guidelines and FAQs before applying.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).